Ahti Karjalainen

 Ahti Kalle Samuli Karjalainen (10 February 1923 – 7 September 1990) was a Finnish economist and politician.
 He was a member of the Agrarian League (later known as Keskusta, Centre Party) and served two terms as Prime Minister of Finland.
 He is, however, better known for his period as Minister of Foreign Affairs of Finland.
 Karjalainen is considered one of the most influential figures in post-war Finnish politics.

-Like President Urho Kekkonen, Karjalainen attached great importance to Finland's relationship with the Soviet Union, and was at one point considered to be Kekkonen's likely successor until alcoholism affected his later career.
+Like President Urho Kekkonen, whom he served as private secretary from 1950, Karjalainen attached great importance to Finland's relationship with the Soviet Union.
+The two men remained close political allies for more than two decades, and by the 1960s and early 1970s Karjalainen was widely seen as Kekkonen's likely successor as president.
+Their relationship deteriorated in the early 1970s, and Karjalainen never attained the presidency, in part as alcoholism affected his later career.
+Alongside politics, he also built a parallel career at the Bank of Finland, ultimately serving as its governor from 1982 to 1983.

 Early life and education

 Karjalainen was born in Hirvensalmi as the youngest of four children.
 His father was farmer Anselm Karjalainen (1875–1943) and his mother was Anna Lyydia Viherlehto (1880–1962).
 He studied at the lukio in Mikkeli from 1935 until 1939, then was drafted into the army in the Winter War, serving in a radio reconnaissance unit.
 After the Winter War ended, Karjalainen briefly continued his education at the Lutheran folk high school in Tuusula, but once the Continuation War broke out, he returned to his old radio reconnaissance unit, serving at listening stations in Petrozavodsk (Äänislinna) and Medvezhyegorsk (Karhumäki) in the Finnish-occupied Republic of Karelia.
 During his second stint in the army, Karjalainen also attended the Reserve Officer School in Niinisalo and was promoted to the reserves with the rank of captain.

 In 1944, after being discharged, Karjalainen entered the University of Helsinki, where he obtained his bachelor's degree in political science in 1946.
 He subsequently obtained his licentiate degree in 1958 and defended his doctorate in political science at the same university in 1959.
 His dissertation was titled "The relationships between the monetary politics of the Bank of Finland and the state economy from 1811 to 1953 mainly regarding liquidity analysis".